 Richard Rushing is the Chief Information Security Officer for Motorola Mobility LLC.
 Richard participates in corporate, community, private, and government security councils and working groups, setting standards, policiesM, and solutions for current and emerging security issues.
 As Chief Information Security Officer for Motorola Mobility, he has led the organization’s security effort by developing an international team to tackle targeted attacks, cyber-crime, and emerging threats to mobile devices.
 He has organized, developed, and deployed practices, tools, and techniques to protect the enterprise’s intellectual property worldwide.
 A much-in-demand international speaker on information security, Richard has spoken at many of the leading security conferences and seminars around the world.

-Craig is chief information security officer for Bank of America.
+He is chief information security officer for Bank of America.
 He leads the Global Information Security team responsible for the bank’s information security strategy, policy and programs.
 He serves as a member of the Global Technology & Operations senior leadership team.
+Froelich has held leadership positions overseeing key components of the bank’s information security capabilities.
+He most recently led the Cybersecurity Technology team, responsible for innovation and architecture, engineering, development, deployment, maintenance and support of technology security controls.
+In addition, Froelich has held roles responsible for managing the company’s security operations, insider threat and information protection programs.
 Prior to Countrywide Financial’s acquisition by Bank of America, he was responsible for Countrywide’s cybersecurity technology, data and voice networks, crisis management and security operations.
 Froelich currently serves on the board of directors as chairman of the Financial Services-Information Sharing and Analysis Center (FS-ISAC) and the executive committee of BITS, the technology policy division of the Financial Services Roundtable.
+Previously, he held positions on the executive committee for the Financial Services Sector Coordinating Council, the board of directors of Mobile Anti-Abuse Working Group and GuardSight, and was the financial services sector representative for the U.S. Department of Homeland Security Cross Sector Cyber Security Working Group.
 Since 2010, he has filed for eleven information security patents.

 Jared Carstensen is an internationally recognized information and cyber security professional with broad experience in the design, implementation and governance of security controls, business strategies and frameworks across global organizations, spanning multiple sectors.
 For the past 13 years, he has been advising Fortune 500, law enforcement and intelligence agencies, government and state departments, manufacturing, pharmaceutical, telecommunications, utilities and financial services entities on all areas of information and cybersecurity.
 He is the CISO for a FTSE 100 company located in Dublin, Ireland.
 He is a member of the IT Governance Institute Expert Panel, and is an author of the book “Cloud Computing: Assessing the Risks.”
 He has spoken at over 100 events globally.